garrandall/popular-music-data/tracks/blame-it--on-the-alcohol--glee-cast.md

 See where we can be if we press fast forward (Oh)
-Just one more round and you're down I know it yeah (Oooh)
+Just one more round and you're down I know it yeah (Oh)

 Fill another cup up